North Korea, U.S. should aim for initial nuclear freeze: South Korean PM

 SEOUL (Reuters) - North Korea and the United States should seek an initial denuclearisation deal that includes a halt to the North’s nuclear activity and a cut in its programme in exchange for some sanctions relief, South Korea’s prime minister said on Thursday.

-North Korea had offered to dismantle its main nuclear complex in exchange for the lifting of major U.N. sanctions but the United States said abolishing the facility was not enough and North Korea should hand over its nuclear weapons and bomb fuel.
+North Korea had offered to dismantle its main nuclear complex in exchange for the lifting of major U.N. sanctions but the United States said North Korea should also hand over its nuclear weapons and bomb fuel.

 “We can begin with a freeze in all nuclear activities and reduction of some of their programme,” Chung said.
 “It would be best if we could get rid of all of it, once and for all, but it’s not easy and we need an alternative.”